SupreetGha/algerian-forest-fires/README.md

 ## 📢 Results & Insights
-- Analyzed Distibutions of all features via Histogramns
+- Analyzed distributions of all features via histograms to understand their spread and skewness.
-- Identified top features when modeling forest fires predictions
+- Identified top features influencing forest fire predictions through correlation and feature importance analysis.
-- Developed a Decision Tree Regressor Model achieving a R2 Score of .9785 and an MAE Score of .6151
+- Developed a Random Forest Regressor model achieving an R² Score of 0.9785 and an MAE of 0.6151.
-- Developed a XGB Boost Classification Model achieving a R2 Score of 0.9726 and a weighted avg f1 score of .96
+- Developed an XGBoost Classification model achieving an R² Score of 0.9726 and a weighted average F1-score of 0.97.
+- Additional Accomplishments:
+  - Exported and managed the dataset in MongoDB, demonstrating proficiency in database integration with Python.
+  - Performed outlier detection using boxplots for features like FWI
+  - Visualized fire counts by environmental factors (e.g., Rain, Temperature, Wind Speed, Relative Humidity) using custom bar chart functions.
+  - Analyzed class distribution, revealing that 56.38% of instances were fires and 43.62% were non-fires, providing context for model performance.
+  - Created region-specific monthly fire analyses, highlighting differences in fire patterns between Bejaia and Sidi-Bel Abbes.